 Traditional Rehab Success Rate Statistics

-Conventional rehab facilities claim anywhere from 30-90 percent success rate.
+Conventional rehab facilities claim anywhere from 30-90 percent success rates.
 However, according to the American Addiction Centers, even a 30 percent success rate is too high of a number.
 The 30 percent success rate only includes individuals who completed the entire rehabilitation program.
-Thus, if addicts did not go through the whole program, it can disqualify them from being part of the overall success rate statistics.
+Thus, if addicts didn’t go through the whole program, it can disqualify them from being part of the overall success rate statistics

 They can choose between which building to go to.
 In the end, almost every rehabilitation facility for drug and alcohol addiction in the United States is based on the same failing model.